-Grade Credit Course Fee Prerequisite AP ENGLISH - LITERATURE & COMPOSITION 11-12 1.0 Exam fee None writing skills.
+AP ENGLISH - LITERATURE & 11-12 1.0 Exam fee COMPOSITION

+AP English- Literature and Composition is a challenging course which focuses on reading, writing, and critically analyzing literature.
+This course is designed for the college-bound student with a strong command of reading and writing skills.
 Students will be evaluated primarily on their ability to read and analyze various pieces of literature.
 Units will include several novels, poetry, drama, and short stories.
 Reading will be assigned prior to the start of the course.
 Students who elect to take the AP exam in May, will be eligible for college credit.
 Approximate cost of the exam is \$96.